 Panama has enjoyed a very stable and steadily growing real estate market since 2005.
 Through the ups and downs of the global landscape, its economy remains one of the strongest in Latin America.

 The Panama Canal and the use of the US dollar have fostered the strengthening of a globally-oriented services economy.
 Additionally, Panama has been one of the fastest-growing economies in Latin America over the past decade, with real GDP expanding at an average of 8.4% between 2004 and 2013.
-Today, FocusEconomics Consensus Forecast panellists foresee the economy growing 7.1% in 2022 and 5.2% in 2023.
+More recently, Panama witnessed a strong rebound from the pandemic, with GDP expanding 15.8% and 10.8% in 2021 and 2022 respectively.
+Over the next two years, growth is expected to surpass 6% according to the World Bank.

 Whilst the Panama Canal and related activities were historically the main economic engines, growth is also being driven by modern businesses and the financial services sector.
 Today, Panama is home to over 140 regional offices of multinational companies, including Procter & Gamble, Heineken, Caterpillar, BMW and ArcelorMittal.